thomasabishop/eolas/Linux/systemd.md

 Once the [boot process](/Operating_Systems/Boot_process.md) has completed and  the bootloader has located the kernel and injected it into memory the first user space program runs: `init` (for _initialisation_). `init` is a [daemon](/Operating_Systems/Daemons.md) process that continues running until shutdown and is responsible for starting all the processes that are prerequisites for user space.
 For example: network connections, disk access, user logins etc.

-`init` is the parent of all processes.
+`init` is the parent of all processes: PID1.
 Whilst it does a lot of its work in quick succession at boot time it is not limited to the this stage of the lifescycle but runs continuously in reponse to new user events.

  On Linux systems `systemd` is used to implement `init`.